 Nanda Dias

-I’ve worked across nine industries in both B2C and B2B contexts, across continents, time zones, and cultures.
-This global experience has shaped how I approach collaboration, inclusion, and problem-solving—with empathy at the core.
+After working across nine industries in both B2C and B2B contexts, across continents, time zones, and cultures.
+This global experience has shaped how I approach collaboration, inclusion, and problem-solving with empathy at the core.

 “Bold ideas welcome.
 Assumptions?
 Checked early and often.”